 We will discuss in this blog post how to start an SMS marketing campaign from scratch and the basics of SMS marketing for two-way text messaging.

 You are only given a certain number of characters to work with when sending an SMS or MMS message.
 An SMS text message can contain up to 160 characters without an attachment.
-Any text message containing a file, such as an image, video, emoji, or website link, or longer than 160 characters, is immediately converted to an MMS message.
-Each is a fantastic way to communicate a brief message or alert, but there are better options for providing a detailed, in-depth story account.
+Any text message containing a file, such as an image, video, emoji, sms link, or longer than 160 characters, is immediately converted to an MMS message.
+Each is a fantastic way to communicate a brief message or alert, but better options exist for providing a detailed, in-depth story account.
 Prioritize what you can do to properly deliver your message and produce a result for your company as you analyze the campaign’s objectives.

 Following are some examples of SMS campaign goals to include in your marketing strategy: